s2135678/SoftwareDevelopment/software_design.md

 ## 2.1 Architecture
 The software consists of four layers: `Presentation Layer`, `Business Logic Layer`, `Data Layer` and `Infrastructure Layer`.

-The main purpose `Presentation Layer` is the UI interface that used to interact with users who will use this system, mainly game players and game publishers.
+The main purpose `Presentation Layer` is the UI interface that is used to interact with users who will use this system, mainly game players and game publishers.
-The `Business Logic Layer` is the layer that consists of main functions of this system, and these functions is split into five different sets according to their purposes.
+The `Business Logic Layer` is the layer that contains the main functions of the system, and these functions are split into five different sets according to their purpose.
 These five sets are `User Management`, `Publisher Management`, `Game Transaction`, 'Community Management' and `Game Management`.
-The `Data Layer` uses MySQL, and have four main functions, `Data Transaction`, `Data Analysis`, `Data Storage` and `Database Operation`.
+The `Data Layer` uses MySQL, and has four main functions, `Data Transaction`, `Data Analysis`, `Data Storage` and `Database Operation`.
 The last layer `Infrastructure Layer` is the most basic layer.
 It contains the `OS (Operating System)`, `Server`, `Network`, `Cloud Storage` and `Backup`.

 Users can use `Presentation Layer` to interact with the system, the action is then passed through the layers in an orderly fashion until the action is complete.